tangshuang/tyshemo/docs/meta.md

     ...
   ],

-  // optional, function, used by `parse`, `json` is the parameter of `parse`
+  // optional, function, used by `fromJSON`.
+  // `json` is the first parameter of `fromJSON`
+  // because in this situation, we always use the whole object ot pick out which we want, so `json` comes to be the first parameter
   create: (json, key, value) => !!json.on_market ? json.listing : json.pending,
+  // optional, function, used by `toJSON`.
+  // use this to create an object which can be used by fromJSON to recover the model
+  mean: (value, key, data) => {
+    // notice: the return object will be patch to output object (as `flat` do), so that you can export a complext object return { [key]: newValue }
+  },

-  // optional, function, whether to not use this property when export
+  // optional, function, whether to not use this property when `toData`
   drop: (value, key, data) => Boolean,

-  // optional, function, to override the property value when export, not work when `drop` is false
+  // optional, function, to override the property value when `toData`, not work when `drop` is false
   map: (value, key, data) => newValue,
   // optional, function, to assign this result to output data, don't forget to set `drop` to be true if you want to drop original property
-  flat: (value, key, data) => ({ newProp: newValue }),
+  flat: (value, key, data) => ({ [key]: newValue }),
   /**
-   * optional, when you want to parse the field from an another name, you can pass it,
-   * i.e. {
-   *   one: {
-   *     default: null,
-   *     from: 'some',
-   *   },
-   * }
-   * when you pass into { some }, after parsing, you will get { one }
-   */
-  from: 'some',

-  /**
-   * optional, when you want to export the field to an another name, you can pass it,
+   * optional, when you want to `toData` the field to an another name, you can pass it,
    * i.e. {
    *   one: {
    *     default: null,